 It would be through this Seed, that all the families of the earth would be blessed.
-He was to be the promised Saviour, Who would bring transgression to a conclusion, make an end of sin, make atonement for iniquity and bring in everlasting righteousness.
-He was the One who would finally seal up the vision and prophecy and anoint the most holy place.
+He was to be the promised Saviour, Who would bring transgression to a conclusion, make an end of sin, make atonement for iniquity, and bring in everlasting righteousness.
+He was the One Who would finally seal up the vision and prophecy, and anoint the most holy place.

 Abraham believed God, and by faith he left his native city of Ur, and obeyed the Lord's instructions, to leave the place of his birth.
 He was to set out from the place of his birth, and go to a faraway land, which God had promised to give him, as an inheritance - not knowing where it was or where he was going.

-Despite many years of waiting and in spite of Abraham's foolish attempts to help God carry out His promise, by producing Ishmael, the child of the flesh, through Sarah's servant, Hagar - Isaac, the true and only child of promise was eventually born, when Abraham was very old and Sarah was beyond child-bearing age.
+Despite many years of waiting and in spite of Abraham's foolish attempts to help God carry out His promise, by producing Ishmael, the child of the flesh through Sarah's servant, Hagar - Isaac, the true and only child of promise, was eventually born when Abraham was very old and Sarah was beyond child-bearing age.
 It was through Isaac, this son of promise, that the supernatural Seed was to be born.

-God blessed Abraham greatly, because of his obedience, and he became fabulously wealthy.
-The son of promise had been born through Sarah, as God had said, and God had even cemented His covenant with Abraham, through the sign of circumcision.. and for many long years this man, whom God credited with righteousness, because of his faith, was blessed in many ways.
+God blessed Abraham greatly because of his obedience, and he became fabulously wealthy.
+The son of promise had been born through Sarah, as God had said, and God had even cemented His covenant with Abraham, through the sign of circumcision.. and for many long years this man whom God credited with righteousness because of his faith, was blessed in many ways.

 I imagine that when Abraham first realised that God was speaking to him once more, he must have been delighted.
-The wonderful child of promise had been granted, and great wealth been bestowed on him.
+The wonderful child of promise had been born, and great wealth been bestowed on him.
 Abraham probably thought that God was going to carry out His promise to its full and final completion - and they would all live happily ever after.

-It is quite probable that he was very pleased to hear God call out: 'Abraham, Abraham...' after such a long silence, and his quick response was..
-Here I am!
+It is quite probable that he was very pleased to hear God call out, "Abraham, Abraham..." after such a long silence, and his quick response was, "Here I am!"
 BUT when God speaks to us, it is not always what we want to hear.
-For the great patriarch Abraham, this was his greatest test of faith, for God commanded him to offer-up Isaac, his dearly beloved son of promise, as a burnt offering to the Lord - the very son through whom the Messiah of promise was to be born.
+For the great patriarch, Abraham, this was his greatest test of faith, for God commanded him to offer up Isaac, his dearly beloved son of promise, as a burnt offering to the Lord - the very son through whom the Messiah of Promise was to be born.

 Only one type of offering was made to the Lord before the Law was given to Moses - a burnt offering.
-We see men like Abel, Noah, Job and Abraham making burnt offerings to God, before any of the Levitical sacrifices were instituted for Israel.
+We see men like Abel, Noah, Job, and Abraham, making burnt offerings to God, before any of the Levitical sacrifices were instituted for Israel.
 A burnt offering is not a compulsory, sacrificial directive, demanded by God.
 A burnt offering is a voluntary, free-will love-gift, that is presented to the Lord willingly.

 A burnt offering is a sacrifice that is given to God joyfully and voluntarily.
 It is a precious love-offering to the Lord, as a token of a man's deep affection and reverence for his Lord and Saviour.
-And Abraham was instructed to take Isaac, his dearly beloved son, whom he loved, and offer him voluntarily, as a freely-given, burnt offering to the Lord
+And Abraham was instructed to take Isaac, his dearly beloved son whom he loved, and offer him voluntarily, as a freely-given burnt offering to the Lord.

-Through it all Abraham found that God was faithful to His Word - and He is no less faithful to fulfil the promises He has made to you and to me.
+Through it all, Abraham found that God was faithful to His Word - and He is no less faithful to fulfil the promises He has made to you and to me.

-Heavenly Father, thank You for the example of people like Abel, Noah, Job and Abraham, who believed Your word and their faith was credited to them as righteousness.
-Thank You that You are faithful to Your word, and that Your desire is for my faith to grow in You.
+Heavenly Father, thank You for the example of people like Abel, Noah, Job, and Abraham, who believed Your Word and their faith was credited to them as righteousness.
+Thank You that You are faithful to Your Word, and that Your desire is for my faith to grow in You.
 Increase my trust in Your Word of truth, and may my life become a witness to Your never-failing faithfulness.
-May I continue to grow in grace and mature in the faith.. and may I count it all joy when I am called to suffer for righteousness sake, for Your greater glory - this I ask in Jesus name, AMEN.
+May I continue to grow in grace and mature in the faith, and may I count it all joy when I am called to suffer for righteousness sake, for Your greater glory.
+This I ask in Jesus' name, AMEN.